yanuar-ar/intents-framework/typescript/solver/README.md

 - **solver/index.ts**: The main entry point of the solver application.
 It initializes and starts the listeners and fillers for different solvers.
 - **logger.ts**: Contains the Logger class used for logging messages with various formats and levels.
 - **NonceKeeperWallet.ts**: A class that extends ethers Wallet and prevents nonces race conditions when the solver needs to fill different intents (from different solutions) in the same network.
+- **patch-bigint-buffer-warn.js**: A script to suppress specific warnings related to BigInt and Buffer, ensuring cleaner console output.
 - **solvers/**: Contains implementations of different solvers and common utilities.
   - **BaseListener.ts**: An abstract base class that provides common functionality for event listeners.
 It handles setting up contract connections and defines the interface for parsing event arguments.
   - **BaseFiller.ts**: An abstract base class that provides common functionality for fillers.
 It handles the solver's lifecycle `prepareIntent`, `fill`, and `settle`.